cdapio/cdap/docs/loom-docs/source/index.rst

 Loom |version| Documentation
 ===========================

+Continuuity Loom is a system that enables users to provision clusters, based on templates and settings defined by its administrators.
+Loom exposes simple interfaces for administrators to flexibly customize the properties of provisioned clusters, including software services, hardware configurations and infrastructure providers.

-This documentation provides information about Continuuity Loom and its functionality for administrators in IT operations and users.
-Based on templates created by administrators, it provisions clusters.
-Additionally, the documentation covers operational management of Loom.
-The document presumes you are familiar with Hadoop technologies, specifically Zookeeper, and have working knowledge of the REST protocol and Ruby programming language.
+This documentation provides information about Loom, its operational management, and its functionality for both end users and system administrators.
+The document presumes you have some familiarity with the Hadoop ecosystem, specifically Zookeeper, and have working knowledge of the REST protocol and Ruby programming language.

 Table of Contents
 =================